Let’s face it – without a stellar engagement, your brand’s online presence is as good as its absence.

 This same theory appears to hold true for days of the week for posting as well.
 People are simply more active when they’re not working, which means more Likes, Shares, and Comments are happening on the weekends rather than on weekdays.

 But when it comes to the best time to post on social media, brands should turn inwards, in their own analytics, rather than looking out for other average statistics.
 Use social media reporting tools to find your social media platforms insights: when is your audience online; which content is working best for you; what day is the best day to post, etc.

-If you’re using multiple accounts and sending out a lot of posts on a daily basis, this science should do wonders for your interaction levels.
-Using the best free social media automation tools, simply schedule in the date, time, and content that works best according to the figures in this study.
-It doesn’t get any easier than that!
+If you’re using multiple accounts and sending out a lot of posts on a daily basis, then automating your posts should do wonders for your interaction levels.

 Use a social media automation tool like SocialPilot to schedule your posts in advance.
 What’s more?
 Analyze the performance of those posts.
 And a lot more!

 Why not go for its free trial to know more?